Unthank Hall

 Unthank Hall is a Grade II listed property now serving as commercial offices, situated on the southern bank of the River South Tyne east of Plenmeller, near Haltwhistle, Northumberland.

 In the 16th century the manor was owned by the Ridley family and it is possible that the bishop and martyr Nicholas Ridley was born there.

 The house, which was built in the 16th century, incorporating an ancient pele tower, was substantially remodelled and extended in 1815.

-The Hall came into the ownership of the Dixon family and then by marriage to the Browns.
-Dixon Brown (1776–1852) changed his name in 1825 to Dixon Dixon, and his nephew Rev Dixon Dixon Brown rebuilt the Hall between 1862 and 1865.
+The Hall came into the ownership of the Dixon family of Belford Hall, and then by marriage to the Browns.
+Dixon Brown (1776–1852) changed his name in 1825 to Dixon Dixon.
+The house was substantially remodelled in 1815.

+His nephew Rev Dixon Dixon Brown [JP, DL, MA] (1826-1901) rebuilt the Hall between 1862 and 1865, in a neo-Tudor style, both times by Newcastle architect John Dobson.
+Dixon Dixon Brown was educated at Rugby and Exeter College, Oxford.
+He sold Unthank Hall in 1897.

-The house was substantially remodelled in 1815 and again in 1865 in a neo-Tudor style, both times by Newcastle architect John Dobson.
-Much of the 1865 house has since between demolished by further alterations in 1900 and a significant reduction in size in 1965.
+Much of the 1865 house was demolished by further alterations in 1900, and a significant reduction in size was made in 1965.